krumann/krumann/README.md

 - 👋 Hi, I’m @krumann
-- 👀 I’m interested in Java, C++, Assembler-Coding
+- 👀 I’m interested in Java, C++, Assembler-Coding, Solidity, Go
 - 🌱 I’m currently learning CBR with Java
 - 💞️ I’m looking to collaborate on solving problem with AI
 - 📫 How to reach me at discord Bademeister#3599